 Everything You Need To Know About Wonder Week 19.
-What is wonder week 19, or leap 4.
+What is wonder weeks leap 4.
 How to help baby through wonder week 19.
-What baby learns during wonder week 19 and what to expect.
+What baby learns during wonder weeks.

 It did not take long after starting this blog for me to quickly realize a common time period babies were having troubles with sleep.
 I got an overwhelming number of questions from worried parents about their baby’s sleep all of a sudden regressing right around four months old.
 In fact, the first time I wrote a post on it was two months after starting this blog.

 I did some polls to try to figure out why some babies would be having issues while others would not.
 I came up with some theories as to why problems might be happening.
 It wasn’t until my third child was a baby that the term “Wonder Weeks” first came to my knowledge.
 Wonder Weeks, by Frans X. Plooij and Hetty van de Rijt, was first published in 1992, yet I hadn’t heard of it until 2009.
 The power of the Internet and moms groups introduced it to me.